aman043358sagar/Ktor-Note-App/README.md

 # Ktor-Note-App
-This project contains notes app with backend using ktor and postgreSql
+This project contains notes app with backend using ktor and postgreSql.
+The backend demonstrates basic operation like insert, delete and update using exposed library.

 ## Built using (Frontend)